FAQ (Frequently Asked Questions)

 Bent or crooked chopped flock can make the flocking uneven and thin.
 The same is true for frayed or conglomerated ends of fibers.
 Wrong preparation or preparation that is not compatible with the adhesive causes felt formation or an uneven surface that often resembles the coat of a leopard.
 Poor preparation means bad conductivity (jumping ability) in the electrostatic field.
 This goes hand in hand with poor flocking density or a considerably longer flocking time.

-A dissimilar cut, frayed ends, crooked fibers, excess lengths and bad preparation also make the free flowing ability of the flock poor.
+A dissimilar cut, frayed ends, crooked fibers, excess lengths and bad preparation also make the

 The appearances are the same as the ones mentioned above.
 The deficiencies of the flocker cannot be remedied in such cases.
 The following fibers are mostly used in flocking: